gofynd/fdk-client-python/documentation/application/CATALOG.md

 ### getProductStockForTimeByIds
-Fetches future stock data for products.
+Get the stock of a product